 The medical community agrees: mold makes people sick.
 People that have breathing challenges, shouldn’t live in damp, moldy buildings.
 We are not medical experts, so we’ve added some links at the bottom of this page to interesting medical studies on mold and health.

 Remember the Salem witch trials in New England 300 years ago?
-Ergot, a fungi, made them do it.
+Ergot, a fungi made them do it.
 This toxic mold grew in the stored grain feeding the town.
-That Erot poisoning made everyone tragically crazy.
+That Ergot poisoning made everyone tragically crazy.
 Fortunately most of us don’t store untreated grain in our kitchens or is it used by our favorite restaurant.
 But water damage that creates mold growth can cause an allergic reaction in sensitive individuals.
 Or worse.
 Whether it’s your family or your rental, fix the water problems sooner rather than later.
 It will safe you grief and money.

-A Word About Sharing Your Report or Other Information
+Sharing Your Report Or Other Information